4lph4-01/share/Frameworks/Sovereign-C2 /ReadmeMD/README.md

 #Create a Virtual Environment python -m venv venv within the sovereign-c2 directory

 #source venv/bin/activate (in a new terminal #source venv/bin/activate).
-Results of the initial supported powershell commands will out put to the check-in terminal window.
+Results of the initial supported powershell commands sent will output to the check-in terminal window.

 # On Windows, use venv\Scripts\activate